-SMWC students may retake any SMWC graduate course to improve their grade in that course.
+SMWC students may retake any SMWC graduate course one time to improve their grade in that course.
 If the course is retaken at SMWC, only the grade earned in the second attempt will be counted in the hours earned and the cumulative GPA.
-After a graduate course has been repeated once, all subsequent attempts will be included in the student's GPA.
-Every grade received for a repeated course will remain on the student's transcript.
+Every grade received for a course will remain on the student's transcript.
 A transfer course may be used to fulfill the degree requirement, but it cannot be used to replace a grade from a previously taken SMWC course.
 To increase knowledge, students may take a course at SMWC for which they have already received transfer credit; however, the hours and points from the SMWC course will not be counted toward graduation requirements.